tjol/ckdl/doc/ckdl-py.rst

 .. py:class:: Document(nodes)

-    A KDL document, consisting of zero or more nodes.
+    A KDL document, consisting of zero or more nodes.\

+    .. py:attribute:: nodes

+        The top-level nodes in the document - list of :py:class:`Node`

     .. py:method:: dump(self)